Oil prices fall as U.S. crude inventories rise further

-Oil prices fell on Friday after U.S. crude inventories rose for a seventh week, showing the market is still struggling to ease oversupply despite many producers’ efforts to rein in output.
+Oil prices fell on Friday after U.S. crude inventories rose for a seventh week, showing that the market is still struggling to ease oversupply despite many producers’ efforts to rein in production.

 U.S. crude stocks rose by 564,000 barrels in the week to Feb.
-17, according to the Energy Information Administration (EIA), although the gain was below analysts’ expectations for an increase of 3.5 million barrels.
+17, the Energy Information Administration (EIA) said, though the increase was less than the 3.5 million barrels expected by analysts.

-The continued rise in U.S. inventories comes as members of the Organization of the Petroleum Exporting Countries and other producers have cut output.
+The continued rise in U.S. inventories comes as members of the Organization of the Petroleum Exporting Countries (OPEC) and other producers have cut output.

 Their joint compliance with a production-reduction deal reached at the end of last year was around 86 per cent in January, according to OPEC sources quoting results from a technical committee meeting held this week.

 The United States, which is not part of the deal, continues to ramp up production.
-Analysts at ING said they expected U.S. output to keep rising as prices remained strong enough to encourage further drilling.
+Analysts at ING said they expect U.S. output to keep rising while prices remain strong enough to encourage further drilling.

 “Prices continue to retreat on repeated failure to rise above the upper end of their trading ranges and yesterday’s inventory data also weighs,” said Carsten Fritsch, analyst at Commerzbank in Frankfurt.

-However, signs have started to emerge that traders are depleting storage levels, beefed up while oil prices were weak.
+However, signs have begun to emerge that traders are depleting storage levels that soared while oil prices were weak.

-In the United States, traders are draining the priciest storage tanks as strengthening markets make it unprofitable to store for future sale and cuts in global production open export opportunities.
+In the United States, traders are draining the priciest storage tanks as strengthening markets make it unprofitable to store for future sale and as cuts in global production open export opportunities.

 “Current oil prices are neither sustainable for OPEC or the industry,” AB Bernstein said in a note.
 “As such, inventories will have to fall, which we expect will be clearer in the spring after the seasonal build.”